Atomox/ExampleCode/Tutorials/nginx_configuration.readme.md

           # Pass to this host:port
           proxy_pass http://192.168.2.3:8000/;

           # Set http version.
-1.0 defaults, but: "Version 1.1 is recommended
-          # for use with keepalive connections and NTLM authentication,"
-          # according to the docs.
           proxy_http_version 1.1;

           # Proxy_set_header [field] [value]
           # Make updates to the passed header, and pass them along
           # to the final destination.

-          # Upgrade the connection to allow for websocket use.
+          # Upgrade the connection header, forcing the server
+          # to allow for websocket use.
-          # From nginx docs: "since the “Upgrade” is a hop-by-hop header, it is not passed from a client to proxied server.
-With forward proxying, clients may use the CONNECT method to circumvent this issue.
-This does not work with reverse proxying however, since clients are not aware of any proxy servers, and special processing on a proxy server is required."
           proxy_set_header Upgrade $http_upgrade;
           proxy_set_header Connection 'upgrade';

           # Enforce a host name, in case one was not set.
-From manual:
-          # "its value equals the server name in the “Host”
-          # request header field or the primary server name if this field
-          # is not present."
-Use $http_host for the original value,
-          # which could be empty.
-You could aso use the original port:
-          # $host:$proxy_port
           proxy_set_header Host $host;

+          # Determine conditions when we ignore cache.
           proxy_cache_bypass $http_upgrade;
       }
   }